What Is Adenosine Diphosphate-Ribosylation?

 ADPr Research

 ADPr is understudied relative to other forms of PTM such as phosphorylation and methylation.
 This is partly explained by the lack of robust tools for studying this process; it has remained a challenge to generate antibodies that specifically recognize ADPr events.
-However, novel methods for the generation of ADP-ribosylated peptides using recombinant antibody technology have recently resulted in the successful generation of five antibodies (Bonfiglio et al. 2020).
-The recombinant antibodies were generated using Human Combinatorial Antibody Libraries (HuCAL®) and a proprietary method of phage display.
+However, novel methods for the generation of ADP-ribosylated peptides using recombinant antibody technology have recently resulted in the successful generation of 14 antibodies.
+The recombinant antibodies were generated using the Human Combinatorial Antibody Library (HuCAL®), a proprietary method of phage display.

 HuCAL technology is proven and well published and has been used by the custom antibody team at Bio-Rad, to generate antibodies for research and diagnostic applications since 2004.
 Read HuCAL explained to discover more about this recombinant technology and watch our “Designed Just for You” video to see inside Bio-Rad’s custom antibody facility, and learn how your requirements for specialized custom antibodies can become a reality through the use of HuCAL technology.

-The ADPr antibodies, shown in Table 1, provide different options for the detection of ADPr, including antibodies that are pan and site specific.
-The site-specific antibodies are particularly important as reagents capable of unambiguously detecting cellular ADPr by PARP1 when its active site is completed by HPF1.
+The ADPr antibodies, shown in Table 1, provide different options for the detection of ADPr, including antibodies that are pan and site-specific.
+The site-specific antibodies are particularly important for the unambiguous detection of cellular ADPr by PARP1 when its active site is completed by HPF1.
 The mono-specific antibodies have enabled specific immunoaffinity purification of mono-ADP-ribosylated substrates, with the identification of 272 mono-ADP-ribosylated sites on 151 primary PARP1 targets.
-There are also 6 Fab formats of these full-length antibodies for the detection of ADPr.
-Tagged with a SpyTag2 at the C-terminus of the Fab heavy chain, it enables the user to couple these antibodies to a SpyCatcher reagent for conversion to alternative formats in less than an hour.
+There are also five Fab formats of these full-length antibodies and three further Fab antibodies for the detection of ADPr.
+Tagged with a SpyTag at the C-terminus of the Fab heavy chain, it enables the user to couple these antibodies to a SpyCatcher reagent for conversion to alternative formats in less than an hour.

 The antibodies have been characterized by ELISA, immunofluorescence, and western blotting.
 They are valuable tools for further investigation of ADP-ribosylation in a variety of biological processes, opening previously inaccessible avenues of research.
-Bonfiglio et al. (2020) have published details about the generation, characterization, and use of these antibodies.
+Figures 1 and 2 illustrate the quality of data that can be obtained using these antibodies in western blotting and immunofluorescence.

 Table 1.
 HuCAL generated antibodies for the detection of ADPr.